 The sky pours out hail

-Changing life in an instant, bringing blessing or pain?
+Changing my life in an instant while bringing such pain

 The sky pours out a bird

 Soaring freely, he flies back into the sky

 copyright jan 21, 2012; revised july 2, 2019 kim crawford

 Tornado number 5 of 10 hit our home at 150 mph, it was 800 yards wide, Monday, January 23, 2012.

 There were miracles.